- STREET FURNITURE

 - JCDECAUX INNOVATE

-The PATH, a commuter train system that operates 24 hours a day, 7 days a week, serves 72.5 million annual passengers and is the primary transit link between Manhattan and neighboring New Jersey urban communities.
+The PATH, a commuter train system that operates 24 hours a day, 7 days a week, serves 73 million annual passengers and is the primary transit link between Manhattan and neighboring New Jersey urban communities.
 Primarily serving residents of Hoboken, Jersey City, Newark and Harrison, it also links other suburban communities via NJ Transit and other bus lines.
-2011 Traffic on the PATH increased by 2.6 million rides over 2010.

 - 41% of all PATH trips into NYC are to the Financial District.
 These commuters are affluent corporate decision makers who are difficult to reach via traditional media

-- 70% have attended college or graduate school
+- 69% of PATH riders have attended college or graduate school

 PATH operates in seven stations located in New Jersey and six stations in New York City and runs 24 hours a day, seven days a week.